Macquarie University actively supports community volunteering by providing up to two days leave for continuing full time and part time staff.

 STEP 3: Apply

 Continuing professional staff members may access two days of volunteering leave per calendar year (pro-rata for part-time) to actively contribute to community-based non-profit organisations, charitable groups and groups in need of assistance.
-For more information check the Community Volunteering Leave guidelines.
+For more information check the Staff Volunteering Leave Procedure.

 To apply for leave, please log on to HR Online, and complete either a whole day or part day leave request depending on how long you intend to be away from the office, stating 'Personal Leave - Other' as the leave code.
 Under the 'Reason' pull-down menu, select 'Volunteering'.
 For more detailed instructions, please download the guide.